Build the Muffsy Phono Preamp PP-4

 It does matter which operational amplifiers go where.
 For lowest noise and the best sound quality, follow the pictures below.

 PLEASE NOTE: Make sure that you don't exceed the maximum voltage of your operational amplifiers.
 The Muffsy Power Supply delivers +/- 15 volts, which is fine for the op amps delivered with the kit.
-Others, like the Burson discrete operational amplifier, max out at +/-12 volts.
+Others, like some operational amplifiers, max out at +/-12 volts.
 (Have a look here if you need to change the Muffsy Power Supply's voltage.)